kensnyder/react-thermals/README.md

   // "todos" is equivalent to state => state.todos
   return useGlobalStore('todos');
 }
-// ...or parts of the state
-export function useTodoIncompleteCount() {
+// ...or a hook to select parts of the state export function useTodoIncompleteCount() {
   return useGlobalStore(state => {
     return state.todos.filter(todo => !todo.isComplete).length;
   });
 }

+// add plugins to the root store at any time globalStore.plugin( persistState({
+    storage: localStorage,
+    key: 'myTodos',
+    fields: ['todos'],
+  })
+);
 ```

 In components/Header.jsx we may only care about the TODO incomplete count